AnietieJohnson/Bank-Term-Deposit-Subscription-Analysis/README.md

 ![](https://github.com/AnietieJohnson/Bank-Term-Deposit-Subscription-Analysis/blob/main/Task%203.png)
 ## Measures
 ### 1. Average Age of Depositors
-This measure calculates the average age of customers who have subscribed to a term deposit.
+This measure calculates the average age of customers who have subscribed to a term deposit, Using the aggregate function **Average**
+> Average age of Depositors = AVERAGE('bank-full'[Age])
 ### 2. Count of Subscribers
-This measure counts the number of customers who have subscribed to a term deposit.
+This measure counts the number of customers who have subscribed to a term deposit, Using the aggregate function **Count**
+> Count of Depositors on Loan = CALCULATE(COUNT('bank-full'[Loan]), FILTER('bank-full','bank-full'[Loan] = "Yes"))
 ### 3. Count of Depositors on Loan
-This measure counts the number of customers who have loans.
+This measure counts the number of customers who have loans, Using the aggregate function **Count**
+> Count of Subscribers = CALCULATE(COUNT('bank-full'[Y]), FILTER('bank-full','bank-full'[Y] ="Yes"))
 ### 4. Average Duration
-This measure calculates the average duration of interactions with customers during the marketing campaign.
+This measure calculates the average duration of interactions with customers during the marketing campaign,  Using the aggregate function **Average**
+> Average Duration = AVERAGE('bank-full'[Duration])
+### 5. Guage For Number of Subscribers
+This visuals keeps check of increase in subscribers.
+A target is set to guide the measurement.
 ## Column Charts
 ### 1. Count of Subscribers by Marital Status
 This column chart visualizes the count of subscribers categorized by their marital status.
 It helps in understanding how subscription rates vary among different marital statuses.